 Below is a complete list of state quick champions dating back to the tournament’s first instance in 2009.

-2025 State Scholastic Championship The 2025 Alabama State Scholastic Chess Championship was held March 29-30 in Foley.
+Continue Reading2025 State Scholastic Championship The 2025 Alabama State Scholastic Chess Championship was held March 29-30 in Foley.
 Players from across the state showed up to compete for the title of state champion and to go on to be Alabama’s representative

 Continue Reading